 Two processes sped up the breakdown.
 The surfaces constantly expanded and contracted as a result of chemical weathering and daily temperature fluctuations.
 In today’s desert environment, the heat of the sun causes the thin outer “skins” of the blocks, along with the minerals in them, to expand slightly; after nightfall they contract slightly.
 The outer skins eventually cracked and fell off, rounding the boulders so they look like peeling onions.
 These processes together are thus called spheroidal or “onionskin” weathering.
 The net result is the piles of perched and rounded granite boulders, or tors.

-The boulders are remnants of a granite mass that formed deep in the earth during creation.
-As the magma cooled, it shrunk and cracked.
+The boulders are remnants of a granite mass that formed deep in the earth during Creation.
+As the magma cooled, it shrank and cracked.
 But the weight of the overlying rock layers kept the cracks from appearing.